Twill Weaves

 TERMS TO KNOW (click to flip)

-view in glossaryThe twill line runs from lower right-hand side to upper left-hand side of fabric.
-Also called left-hand twill.
+A fabric with a twill line running from the lower right-hand side to the upper left-hand side of the fabric….

 view in glossaryA twill fabric that repeats on three warp ends and three filling picks.
 This warp faced twill has two warp…